w3f/PPPs/proposals/0000-transient-storages.md

 The hash shall be cached between two call with no blob content changes.

-### Implementation of Blob storage hashing

-To avoid passing big chunk of bytes to the hasher new host functions allows incremental hashing from the runtime.

-- `ext_hashing_get_hasher` with parameters:
-	- algorithm: `Hash32Algorithm` passed as a byte, 0 for Blake2b256.
-Returns an optional `HasherHandle`.
-Handle is a u32 identifier.
-Handle is obtain by incrementing a global handle counter and is always the highest used handle.
-Counter only decrement for the latest handles.
-Only u32 max value handle are obtainable, return none if past this limit.

-- `ext_hashing_drop_hasher` with parameters:
-	- hasher: an optional hasher handle (rust `Option<u32>`).
-If hasher handler is passed, remove the hasher from the host for this handle.
-If hasher handle is `None`, drop all instantiated hasher from the host.
-When an handle is removed, its handle could only be used again after it was in last position.
-For instance if handles 0 to 6 are instantiated and we drop handle 5, next call to `ext_hashing_get_hasher` will return 7.
-It is only if handler 7 and 6 are dropped or finalized that handle 5 will be finalize in turn and could be return again by `ext_hashing_get_hasher`.

-- `ext_hashing_hasher_update` with parameters:
-	- hasher: u32 hasher handle to use.
-	- data: a pointer-size containing a buffer of byte content to send in the hasher.
-Return false if there is no instantiated hasher for his handle.
-Return true otherwhise.

-- `ext_hashing_hasher_finaliez` with parameters:
-	- hasher: u32 hasher handle to use.
-Return an optional u32 byte array containing the final hash of all content send to the hasher with update.
-The hasher is dropped afterward (another call to hasher_update will return false).

 ## Security considerations

 - blob access can grow in memory

-- hasher opaque handle value can be used from an extrinsic and lead to non determinism (when processing a block the inner value are deterministic but not runing things at a transaction level, but it this is also true for any transient storage).

 ## Alternatives